Schrausser/ERR/README.md

 # ERR
-Android application for displaying Earth's and local Magnetic Field, Gravity, Acceleration, GPS and more (in development).
+Android application for displaying Earth's and local Magnetic Field, Gravity, Acceleration, GPS and more.

 ![figure.\label{pic1}](pic0.jpg)